alyraffauf/switchyard/README.md

 ## Features

 - **Rule-based routing**: Automatically open URLs in specific browsers based on patterns
+- **Multi-condition rules**: Combine multiple conditions with AND/OR logic for complex routing
 - **Multiple pattern types**: Exact domain, URL contains, wildcard (glob), and regex
 - **Quick picker**: When no rule matches, choose from detected browsers with keyboard or mouse
 - **Keyboard-first**: Press 1-9 to instantly select a browser, arrow keys to navigate